Atlantis-Software/offshore-docs/models/data-types-attributes.md

 #### defaultsTo

 Will set a default value on an attribute if one is not supplied when the record is created.
-The supplied value can also be a function that waterline will run while creating the record.
+The supplied value can also be a function that offshore will run while creating the record.

 ```javascript
 attributes: {